 As the premier law firm in South Carolina, our Columbia truck accident attorneys have made it our mission to represent innocent, injured people in need.
-In fact, we have cultivated an outstanding reputation for our service in our field.
+We have cultivated an outstanding reputation for our service in our field.
 Our attorneys have been consistently named among the Best Lawyers, Super Lawyers, and National Trial Lawyers.
-When we represent a client, we are making them our number one priority.
+When we represent clients, we make them our number one priority.

 Do I Need A Truck Accident Lawyer?